 For now, the best approach is to use both.
 Set strong, unique passwords for accounts that do not yet support passkeys, and enable passkeys wherever available.
 Use a password manager to keep track of your passwords, and take advantage of two-factor authentication for an extra layer of security.

-The future of online authentication is moving toward passkeys, but the transition will take time.
-In the meantime, strong passwords remain your first line of defense.
+Authentication is shifting toward passkeys, but the transition will take time.
+For now, strong passwords are still what keep your accounts safe.